henry808/full-ci/README.md

 2. Ansible scripts for installing docker and then for installing the webapp via docker.

-> First Set hosts in playbook to environment: prod_webservers, test_webservers, or dev_webservers
+> First Set all hosts in playbook to environment: prod_webservers, test_webservers, or dev_webservers

 ```bash
 cd ansible